-In a once in a lifetime event, last year’s British GP was cancelled altogether due to the incredible downpours and standing water on the track.
+In a once in a lifetime event, the premier class race was cancelled altogether due to the incredible downpours and standing water on the track.

 However, there are times where it seems the rain will hold off and a dry race is declared, the riders line up and rain begins to fall.

 Again, they will show the board and allow the pits to reopen for bikes to be switched.